zenphantom/ml-git/docs/first_project.md

 untracked files
 ```

-Last but not least, ml-git dataset push <dataset-name> will update the remote metadata repository just after storing all actual data under management in the specified remote data store.
+Last but not least, *ml-git dataset push* will update the remote metadata repository just after storing all actual data under management in the specified remote data store.

 ```
 $ ml-git dataset push imagenet8